iilliash/QRT-Stock-Prediction-Competition/README.md

 To run this solution:

-Clone this repository to your local machine.
+- Clone this repository to your local machine
+- Install dependencies: pip install -r requirements.txt
-Create a virtual environment including all packages (run: conda env create -f environment.yml) Place the challenge data files in the appropriate directory (as specified in the notebook).
+- Place the challenge data files in the appropriate directory (as specified in the notebook)
-Open the Jupyter Notebook and execute the cells sequentially.
+- Open the Jupyter Notebook and execute the cells sequentially